-Then remove five strands of burlap near the top edge to make room to string your garland.
+Then remove five strands of burlap about one inch from the top edge to make room to string your garland.
 Just be careful to not remove any additional edges of the burlap.

 Flip the burlap pieces over and lightly place glue around the edge to prevent the edges from fraying.
 Let the glue dry until clear.

 Lace a strand of raffia through the opening to make your garland.
 I skipped over about nine strands of burlap when lacing in the raffia.